schildwaechter/dotfiles/README.md

 This folder contains all of CaT's public dotfiles.
 They can be installed using puppet.

-This has most recently been tested on both Ubuntu (22.04) and macOS 13.
+This has most recently been tested on both Debian 12 and macOS 13.

 ### install